16 Health Mistakes People Make After 50 That Put Their Wallet and Well-Being at Risk

 Ageism, unfortunately, is a reality that patients over 50 face.
 Often, health care providers write off their concerns as just being “normal” with age.
 They may be dismissive and unsympathetic and provide less education on treating these conditions.

 Your health concerns should always be adequately addressed.
 If your doctor isn’t attentive, switch.
 If you’re over age 50, a geriatrician may be appropriate.
+Americans who see a geriatrician sooner rather than later are less likely to be overprescribed medication or wind up in the hospital.

 Johns Hopkins Medicine research shows that older adults in the hospital and receiving geriatrician care on-site have better recovery outcomes.
-They are more likely to return directly home instead of going to a rehab center or a nursing home.
+They are more likely to return directly home instead of a rehab center or a nursing home.

 Trading your I.Q. for a cigarette